-If staff have a safeguarding concern or an allegation is made about another member of staff (including supply staff, volunteers, and contractors) harming or posing a risk of harm to children, then this should be referred to the headteacher.
+If staff have a safeguarding concern or an allegation is made about another member of staff (including supply staff, volunteers, and contractors) harming or posing a risk of harm to children, then this should be referred to the headteacher or principal.
+(Delete as appropriate)

-Where there is a concern/allegation about the headteacher this should be referred to the chair of governors.
+Where there is a concern/allegation about the headteacher or principal, (Delete as appropriate) this should be referred to the chair of governors, chair of the management committee or proprietor of an independent school.
+(Delete as appropriate)